 The geology of the area is composed of Franciscan sedimentary rock uplifted from the ocean floor approximately 40 million years ago forming the California Coast Range.
-The Franciscan formation is a heterogeneous mixture of rocks with diverse origins (Warrick and Wilcox 1981).
-Graywacke sandstone and associated shale are the dominant rock types in the Franciscan assemblage.
+The Franciscan formation is a heterogeneous mixture of rocks with diverse origins.
+Graywacke sandstone conglomerate and associated shale are the dominant rock types in the Franciscan assemblage.
 Altered sea floor basalt, siliceous chert, and exotic high-pressure/low temperature metamorphic rocks also occur widely.
-Serpentine is associated with much of the Franciscan formation, especially along fault zones (Bailey et al. 1964).
+Serpentine is associated with much of the Franciscan formation, especially along fault zones.
 The Franciscan formation in the TMRW is generally a dark mudstone, with smaller proportions of conglomerates and serpentines.
+Weathering of the formation has produced a weak mantle of regolith (i.e., unconsolidated soil and bedrock fragments) and saprolite (i.e., deep, weathered bedrock) (Jones & Stokes Associates, Inc. 1997).
 This complex is relatively young and highly erosive, and it has been suggested rivers and streams on the North Coast act as sediment 'conveyer belts' between the hills and the sea (Alt and Hyndman 1982).

 About 15,000 years ago, the ocean level was approximately 90 m lower than its present level.
 While the sea level was lower, coastal rivers cut channels deeper into the terrain.
 As sea levels rose, coastal river valleys were flooded to create estuaries.
 Many of the rivers in Northern California, including the TMR, have these estuaries that are now bordered by alluvial floodplains as a result of sediments carried down-river over thousands of years.
 The several square kilometers of sand dunes south of the TMR estuary are upstream deposits that prevailing winds and tides have moved back on shore.
-Similar to many coastal streams and rivers, the mouth of the TMR is closed by a sandbar during the summer months and remains so (except for occasional tidal action breaching) until the first autumn rains.
+Similar to many coastal streams and rivers, the mouth of the TMR is closed by a sandbar during the summer months and remains so (except for the occasional tidal breaching) until the first autumn rains.